Tongs

 Angele http://www.angele.de

-New tongs are priced around $25-50 each.
+New tongs are priced around $35-65 each.
 The beginner needs 1 or 2 pairs of tongs to start.
 Before the beginner blacksmith buys their first tongs, it is helpful to know something about the work they intend to make, then buy 2 pairs of tongs that fit the two sizes of steel stock that the smith will work with most often.
 For general blacksmithing work, the first two pairs of tongs should be flat tongs.
 Don't worry about all the special shapes of tongs that are available.
 Flat tongs have the greatest range of uses.
 More specialized shapes of tongs can be bought or made later after the smith gets started.
 Factory made tongs have a limited range of sizes to which they can be adjusted.
 So choose a tong that needs the least adjustment to fit the intended work.
 In other words, don't buy a 1-1/2 inch tongs and expect a good fit when adjusting down to fit 1/4 inch flat steel.
-Buy tongs that are close to the intended size.
+Buy tongs that are close to the intended size or slightly larger.

 Books & videos.
 There are several books that offer good instructions on the forging of blacksmith tongs.
 The Blacksmith's Craft http://www.hct.ac.uk/Downloads/craftpublications.html (published previously by CoSIRA and more recently by RDC), Plain and Ornamental Forging by Ernst Schwarzkopf, and Kunstschmiedepraxis by F. Wolf ISBN 3-8712-8021-6.
 The Blacksmith's Craft and Plain and Ornamental Forging both describe the forging of heavy blacksmith tongs while Kunstschmiedepraxis describes light tongs.
 Note that the tongs in Kunstschmiedepraxis are forged with the aid of an air hammer.
 There is also a video showing the forging of light tongs - The Blacksmith's Journal Techniques Volume I. The Blacksmith's Journal website: http://www.blacksmithsjournal.com/ .